liutj9/ComPeer/Readme.md

    ./go-cqhttp
    ```

 4. The first startup will fail.
-Refer to [config.md]([go-cqhttp/docs/config.md at master · Mrs4s/go-cqhttp (github.com)](https://github.com/Mrs4s/go-cqhttp/blob/master/docs/config.md)) to fill in the generated `config.yaml`.
+Refer to [config.md](https://github.com/Mrs4s/go-cqhttp/blob/master/docs/config.md) to fill in the generated `config.yaml`.
 After that, enter `./go-cqhttp` again.
 The following output means the setup is successful:

    ```shell
    [INFO]: 登录成功
    ```

-[Here]([开始 | go-cqhttp 帮助中心](https://docs.go-cqhttp.org/guide/quick_start.html#基础教程)) is the document of the go-cqhttp deployment.
+[Here](https://docs.go-cqhttp.org/guide/quick_start.html#基础教程) is the Chinese document of the go-cqhttp deployment.

 #### 3. Initialize Agent setting